harshithluc073/project-mebsuta/README.md

 - A cloud account.
 - A third-party auth provider.
 - A paid observability service.
+- Paid CI/CD.
 - A model-provider API key.
 - A deployed frontend or backend.

+Generated or local-only artifacts such as `node_modules`, `dist`, `coverage`, logs, temporary folders, `.env` files, and local caches must stay out of Git.

 ## Security

 Do not commit secrets, tokens, credentials, `.env` files, generated artifacts, logs, dependency folders, or local machine output.
+Baseline local verification should not require real service credentials.

 Use the built-in secret scan before publishing changes: